shaunak-batra/Interest-Rate-Modeling-and-Derivatives-Pricing/README.md

 ### Assignment Completion

-This project addresses all requirements from the **INDIAN INSTITUTE OF QUANTITATIVE FINANCE Capstone Project**:
+This project addresses all requirements from the **INDIAN INSTITUTE OF QUANTITATIVE FINANCE Capstone Project** for their **CPFE** course.

 ### Learning Outcomes